|If everyone just stopped fighting for a moment, they'd realize the space station doesn't even work.|

 Low-Command fleets (like numerous small ships) generally don't do a good job of contesting the space station and will instead rely on just destroying ships nearby so their Command 1 or 2 ships can get the points.

-To a lesser extent, fleets with numerous side arc ships (like Rebel Assault Frigates and HMC80s and Imperial Arquitens Light Cruisers) don't much like Contested Outpost insomuch as they have a hard time actually contesting the space station; they'd rather move perpendicular to it than over it and would also rather attack at range than get too close.
-Just be aware that if you're sitting your station-guardian in range of a 2-3 side-arc-ship conga line of overlapping fields of fire death, you're going to have a bad time very soon.
+To a lesser extent, fleets with numerous side arc ships (like Rebel Assault Frigates and HMC80s and Imperial Arquitens Light Cruisers) don't much like Contested Outpost insomuch as they have a hard time actually contesting the space station; they'd rather move perpendicular to it than straight at it and would also rather attack at range than get too close.
+Just be aware that if you're sitting your station-guardian in range of a 2-3 side-arc-ship conga line of overlapping fields of fire death, you're going to have a bad time very soon and may need a backup station guardian.

 Carrier fleets are generally reticent to devote one of their few combat-worthy ships to camping the space station until their bombers have mopped up most enemy ships nearby.
 This is a bit of a mixed bag as it means the second player tends to have a bit more time to milk the station for points but it makes any second player station-guardian ships the clear targets of bomber aggression.